autowarefoundation/autoware-documentation/docs/contributing/testing-guidelines/integration-testing.md

 endif()
 ```

 which adds smoke test that ensures that node can be:

 1. launched with default parameter file,
 2. terminated with a standard `SIGTERM` signal,

-For full API documentation see [package design page](@ref autoware_testing-package-design).
+For full API documentation see [package design page](autoware-testing-package-design.md).

 This API is not suitable for all smoke test cases.
 For example, it can not be used when some specific file location,
 like map, is required to be passed to the node or some preparation need to be conducted before node launch.
-In such
-cases use manual solution from [section below](#integration-testing-component-test).
+In such cases use manual solution from [section below](#integration-test-with-a-single-node-component-test).

-## Integration test with a single node: component test {#integration-testing-component-test}
+### Integration test with a single node: component test

 The simplest scenario is a single node.
 In this case, the integration test is commonly referred to as a component test.

-To add a component test to an existing node, follow the example of the `lanelet2_map_provider` package that has
-an executable named `lanelet2_map_provider_exe`.
+To add a component test to an existing node, follow the example of the `lanelet2_map_provider` package that has an executable named `lanelet2_map_provider_exe`.

 In `package.xml`, add